 Actual 2004-05 receipts of \$10.587 billion reflect an increase of 6.8 percent in the continuing Sales Tax base as well as tax law changes.
 The 2004-05 Enacted Budget temporarily eliminated the exemption for items of clothing and shoes priced under \$110 due to resume on June 1, 2004 with an exemption for items of clothing and footwear priced under \$110 during two separate weeks in 2004-05.
-This legislation increased receipts by an estimated \$483 million in 2004-05.
+This legislation increased receipts by an estimated \$483 million.
+Other 2004-05 legislation required contractors, subcontractors and their affiliates who make deliveries of taxable services or tangible personal property valued at more than \$300,000 to New York locations to register as Sales Tax vendors.